bat1417/MoonRunner/README.md

   If the file config.yaml is not present, it will be written at startup  with the values from CONFIG_DATA_DEFAULT in the code.
 #### Start
 Execute `python moonrunner_gui.py` in the moonrunner directory.
+In a Windows environment, with Python3 installed, you can just double-click on `moonrunner_gui.py` - this will start the program.
 After start-up, you will see the used configuration data and the current Moon's position.

 ![Screenshot after startup](https://github.com/bat1417/MoonRunner/blob/main/moonrunner/img/Screen1_Start.png)

 ##### Functions
 - File/Load - reload config.yaml (only changes for rotor park positions will be changed in the running software.
 If you change your QTH location, you need to restart the program).
-- File/Quit - exit the program
+- File/Quit - exit the program.

 - *Note: the following functions will only work, if you have set up an working antenna rotor with a rotor control software listening on the defined port and IP.*
 - Track: start tracking the Moon (toggle-button on/off)